At UC Hastings, we believe that legal education is an active, engaging process that prepares students for real-world law practice.

 Work directly with clients facing immigration issues, including those fighting removal proceedings, seeking political asylum, and pursuing U.S. citizenship.

 Low-Income Taxpayers Clinic

-The UC Hastings Low-Income Taxpayer Clinic gives free legal assistance to low-income taxpayers with active tax controversies with the Internal Revenue Service and provides education and outreach to taxpayers who speak English as a second language.
+Give free legal assistance to low-income taxpayers with active tax controversies with the Internal Revenue Service and provide education and outreach to taxpayers who speak English as a second language.